jenna-jordan/jenna-jordan.github.io.archived/_pages/books.md

 ## In the middle

+"Data and Reality" by William Kent
+:    This book merges databases, philosophy, data modeling... it's a meditation on how we can capture an infinitely complex reality in finite data models that will themselves shape reality.
+As someone interested in the philosophy of information, this book is a must read.
+I learned about this book via [@hillelogram](https://twitter.com/hillelogram) on Twitter.

 "The Information: A History, a Theory, a Flood" by James Gleick :     The concept of "information" has a fascinating history - and this book is a deep dive into everything information, and all of the ways humans have devised to communicate information from pre-literate societies to the computers of the modern era.
 As an aspiring information scientist, I feel like this book contextualizes everything I am learning, providing a solid foundation for understanding the tools I use for working with data.